Registration questions and answers

 You’ll need to show evidence of appropriate knowledge, skills and experience.
 And as a minimum, you’ll need to present validated evidence of employment as a PA or AA in the UK for at least three of the last five years (or part-time equivalent), including demonstrating a breadth and depth of practice consistent with the current PA Competence and Curriculum Framework or AA Curriculum Framework.
 Additionally, PAs will need to pass the PANE, and AAs may be asked to sit an assessment.

-We’ll announce more information on this process next year.
+We’ll announce more information on this process in 2021.

 I’m a qualified PA/AA without any practice experience, can I still apply to register with you?